Official site of the Writer & Author

 Tom Gamble was born in Essex, England, and now lives and works near Paris, France.
 From an early career in teaching, he has been an instructional designer, editor, management consultant and university lecturer.
-He is currently International Projects Manager at ESSEC Business School and Associate Director of the Council on Business & Society.
+He is currently Executive Director of the Council on Business & Society.

 Tom's publications cover several genres.
-From hybrid fiction-educational in The Nature of Goods, to research-based academic books, to pure fiction in Amazir and The Kingdom of Emptiness, free poetry in 36 Exposures, white papers, archaeological research reports, vulgarised research in over 300 published articles and the writing and editing of the quarterly CSR magazine Global Voice.
+From hybrid fiction-educational in The Nature of Goods, to research-based academic books, to pure fiction in Amazir and The Kingdom of Emptiness, free poetry in 36 Exposures, white papers, archaeological research reports, vulgarised research in over 300 published articles and the writing and editing of the quarterly CSR-Sustainability-ESG magazine Global Voice.

 The Nature of Goods and the Goods of Nature ‘is a little gem of a book explaining simple economic concepts that have big implications on important topical issues like social networks, economic convergence, innovation, environment, trade, globalization and immigration.
 The explanations sparkle with sweet little stories.
 I expect the book to attract a large non-specialist readership.’